MohammadAminBagherzadeh/Django-projects/README.md

 # Django-projects
-Here are some Django projects that I've done along with my tutor in a Django learning course.
+Here are some Django projects that I have done along with my tutor in a Django learning course.